namnguyen1994/Week5-Python-Cert/README.md

 # Week5-Python-Cert
-Week 5 Lab on Unit Testing using Python
+Week 5 Lab on Unit Testing using Python and working with Errors and Exception